ashsearle/hexmen.com/src/blog/2008/07/15/microformats-dark-data-and-css-part-1/index.md

 Good question.

 The `lang` attribute indicates what language the _content_ of an element is held in.
-Language codes were defined in [RFC 1766](http://www.ietf.org/rfc/rfc1766.txt), since replaced by [RFC 3066](http://www.ietf.org/rfc/rfc3066.txt), which has itself been replaced by a due of RFCs: [4646](http://www.ietf.org/rfc/rfc4646.txt) and [4647](http://www.ietf.org/rfc/rfc4647.txt).
+Language codes were defined in [RFC 1766](https://tools.ietf.org/html/rfc1766), since replaced by [RFC 3066](https://tools.ietf.org/html/rfc3066), which has itself been replaced by a pair of RFCs: [4646](https://tools.ietf.org/html/rfc4646) and [4647](https://tools.ietf.org/html/rfc4647).

 Amongst the long lists of language codes, you can find a few options that _should_ let you embed machine-data without it being read-aloud. e.g. the language-code `zxx` indicates there's "no linguistic content", so you might think a screen-reader would simply skip the content: